eagle-cooler/eagle-webdav/README.md

 ### 📁 **Library Access**
 - **All Items**: Browse all items in your Eagle library (✅ performance-optimized for <5000 items)
-- **Folders**: Navigate your Eagle folder structure with flattened hierarchy (✅ all folders accessible)
+- **Folders**: Navigate your Eagle folder structure with flattened hierarchy (✅ all folders accessible, ⚠️ folder copying not supported - use Hierarchy route)
-- **Hierarchy**: Hierarchical folder navigation preserving parent-child relationships (✅ implemented)
+- **Hierarchy**: Hierarchical folder navigation preserving parent-child relationships (✅ implemented, supports folder copying)
 - **Tags**: Browse items by tags with full tag support (✅ implemented)
 - **Files**: Direct file access by Eagle ID with mobile client compatibility (✅ implemented)
 - **File Downloads**: Download original files with proper extensions and metadata